 As temperatures cool down and heating bills begin to rise, it’s no surprise winter is coming.
-Homeowners can plan now with these tips and cost estimates to ensure a warm, safe house this winter.
+These tips will help you winterize your home to ensure a warm, safe house this winter.

 - Check to make sure water flows freely through the gutters to prevent freezing and icicles from forming.

 Flush Water Heater

 - The different buildup can collect at the bottom of your water heater.
 To ensure the unit’s efficiency, flush the water through the drain valve to keep the heater functioning at its best.

 Install Draft Guards